Search results for

 These widgets are currently intended for tablets only, not phones.
 However, if you are curious, you can check out how the lock screen widgets will look on a phone.

-Do Not Disturb (DND) mode changes and the introduction of Priority mode
+Do Not Disturb mode changes, introduction of Priority mode, and renaming to Modes

 The new DND mode UI that we activated has new toggles to enable grayscale mode, disable the always-on display, dim the wallpaper, and enable the dark theme.
 These four options take advantage of the new ZenDeviceEffects API.